Lemon Asparagus Chicken Pasta

 Make the sauce: Melt butter in the same pan.
 Add garlic and cook for about 30 seconds.
 Add half and half and cream cheese.
 Season the sauce with salt and pepper, to taste.
 Stir until the cream cheese is melted and smooth.

 Stir in pesto, Parmesan cheese, lemon juice, and zest.
 Bring it to a simmer.
 Taste for salt and pepper.

 Tip: Skip the jarred pesto from the store and make your own.
 It will seriously transform your entire dish.

 Combine together: Add pasta, chicken, and asparagus to the sauce.
 Toss with a wooden spoon to combine.
 Add pasta water to thin out the sauce as needed.
 Do not add all of the water at once.

-Just about any type of fresh salad serves well with this chicken asparagus pasta.
+Just about any type of fresh salad serves well with this chicken pasta dish.
 Here are a few favorites to try:

-Craving more pasta recipes?
+Craving more pasta?
 Try these recipes for your next meal:

 - Orecchiette with Baked Chicken Meatballs